Fleet 1.13:Teams are now shipping 5x more PRs with autonomous pipelines.See what's new →

 All inter-process communication via Unix domain sockets.
 Zero TCP ports opened.
 No network listeners, no attack vector from the network layer.

-- Unix domain sockets for IPC ensure data never traverses a network
+• Unix domain sockets for local IPC — fleet-internal data never traverses a network

 No package manager dependency